sunfishcode/wasm-reference-manual/WebAssembly.md

    maximum size.
  - If present, a table import's maximum length is required to be at least the imported table's maximum length.
- - Embedding-specific validation requirements may be required of each import.
+ - Embedding-environment-specific validation requirements may be required of each import.

 > Global imports may be permitted to be mutable in the future.

-> `module_name` will often identify a module to import from, and `export_name` an export in that module to import, but embedding environments may provide other mechanisms for resolving imports as well.
+> `module_name` will often identify a module to import from, and `export_name` an export in that module to import, but [embedding environments] may provide other mechanisms for resolving imports as well.

 #### Function Section